• Home

 How to Roast the Veggies

-I've found both the sweet potatoes and green beans to finish cooking around the same time.
 This means there's no need to keep them separate.
-The key is to cut the sweet potatoes small enough that they cook in time.
+The key is to cut the sweet potato into small enough pieces that they cook in time.
 Half inch chunks (or slightly bigger) did the trick just fine.

 Preheat Oven & Prep Veggies